jakir-ruet/mastering-with-python/README.md

 Definition: Inheritance allows us to define a class that inherits all the methods and properties from another class.

 1. Parent class is the class being inherited from, also called base class.
 2. Child class: is the class that inherits from another class, also called derived class.

 Overriding: A child class to provide a specific implementation of a method that is already provided by one of its parent classes.
 When a method in a child class has the same name, same parameters or signature and same return type(or subtype) as a method in its parent class, then the method in the child class is said to override the method in the parent class.
 We can use the overriding two ways

-1. Variable Overriding:When we can replace a specific variable of parent's method by the specific variable of child's method.
+1. Variable Overriding: When we can replace a specific variable of parent's method by the specific variable of child's method.
 This type of replacement is called variable overriding
-2. Method Overriding:When we can replace a specific method of parent's class by the specific method of child's method.
+2. Method Overriding: When we can replace a specific method of parent's class by the specific method of child's method.
 This type of replacement is called method overriding

 1. Activity: Method overriding cannot be done within a class.
 So,we need to derive a child class from a parent class.
 Hence, Inheritance is mandatory.
 2. Activity: The method must have the same name as in the parent class
 3. Activity: The method must have the same number of parameters as in the parent class.

 - - -